 If you don't feel like you have the skills you need, or if you haven't found a study style yet that you feel works well for you, there are University services that can help.

 Study Skills can provide students with information and assistance on academic writing, study skills and planning.

 It is your responsibility to get your work in on time so you need to organise your work and your social life to make sure it is done on time.
 If there are good reasons why you can’t finish a piece of work on time then you can ask for an extension.
 You are the only one responsible for your individual assignment so make sure you do yourself justice and get the best results you can.

 There are very few people in the world who like exams!
 Similarly to assignments you need to prepare for your exams in advance, this means, for example, writing up your notes throughout the year so that when it comes to revision time you can study not write up notes!

 For most people exams cause a certain amount of stress and anxiety.
 If you can harness this bit of adrenalin to make you work harder then great, but there may be times when the stress and anxiety get out of control and can cause problems in your exams.
 Take some time to work out why you’re anxious.
 It may help you to talk through your feelings and concerns, and the Student Counselling Service can help with this.
 Counselling can range from a single session that helps you see the wood for the trees, to courses of counselling for more difficult or complex issues.

-The ASK service can provide further advice and information on University Services, asking for extensions and dealing with other issues related to academic work.
+The Advice Hub service can provide further advice and information on University Services, asking for extensions and dealing with other issues related to academic work.